SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Description</b></summary>

-The listing of available procedures will help to determine the scope of future exchange flows between competent authorities requesting and issuing evidence within the SDG OOP technical system.
-The Editors have to define whether a procedure exists in all countries for the latter to be considered in the next step.
+The listing of available procedures will help to determine the scope of future exchange flows between competent authorities requesting and issuing evidences within the SDG OOP technical system.
+The Editors have to define whether a procedure exists in all countries for the latter to be considered in the next step.This should be done via a collaborative approach, via which the Member States are asked whether they perform the respective procedure.

-The non-availability of a procedure in a country may be due to various reason and automatically disqualify the procedure for the next step.
+The non-availability of a procedure in a country may be due to various reasons and automatically disqualifies the procedures for the next step.

 Additionaly, the complexity of procedure can be assessed.
 Three categories are identified;

-* A low level of complexity is assigned to procedures, which correspond to one specific procedure conducted in a relatively similar way across Member States
+* A low level of complexity is assigned to procedures, which corresponds to one specific procedure conducted in a relatively similar way across Member States;
-* A medium level of complexity is assigned to procedures, which correspond to two separate procedures, or to one procedure which may involve separate options
+* A medium level of complexity is assigned to procedures, which corresponds to two separate procedures, or to one procedure which may involve separate options;
-* A high level of complexity is assigned to procedures which correspond to more than two procedures, and which typically involve different competent authorities
+* A high level of complexity is assigned to procedures, which corresponds to more than two procedures, and which typically involves different competent authorities.

 </details>